Trail descriptions in and around the San Francisco Bay Area

 Pomo Trail and Fillaree Trail are both cute and quite playful singletrack trails mostly under some oak tree cover.
 Both trails trend slightly downhill in the easterly direction.

 South Loop Trail is another quite pleasant and wooded singletrack.
-This is one of the trails where beginner riders may want to pay some attention, because there are some of those short "humps" that the hill-side trail makes to pass behind some trees that are close to the trail's path.
+This is one of the trails where beginner riders may want to pay some attention, because there are some of those short "humps" that the hillside trail makes to pass behind some trees that are close to the trail's path.
 Some of these can be pretty sharp.
 For experienced riders, these are fun trail features allowing you to pump the trail.

-Arroyo Trail is a narrow and exposed hill-side singletrack.
+Arroyo Trail is a narrow and exposed hillside singletrack.
 Judging by the condition of the trail, I could guess that this could be one of the underused trails in the park, though I could be wrong.

 Ridge Trail is nothing but a paved road that bisects the park.
 From a mountain biking point of view, it's good for nothing more than climbing back up toward the main intersection near the middle of the park from the park boundary on either end.